lsav00/mtg_game/README.md

 ![alt text](screenshots/jsonoutput.jpg "json output with card duplicates")

-This is the line in the html file that reads from the json file:
+This is the line in the html file that reads from the json file (the example is for a json data file named elspeth.json):

 ![alt text](screenshots/html_json_read.jpg "html line that imports the json data")